This Is Your First And Possibly Last Warning

 Okay, I’ll lay off for a bit.
 It’s a tool that does just one thing: logos.
 There are no other services, no real addons to speak of.
 There are no free packages, but the paid packages are fairly affordable.

 Even so, don’t.
 No, no… that’s not enough.
-For the sake of your business, you need to read on and find out why you shouldn’t touch this tool in its current state and go with another DIY designer like Tailor Brands or Wix Logo Maker.
-After all, I could just be a bitter customer, right?
-Read on.
-I’ll bet you a taco you’ll agree with me by the end.
+For the sake of your business, you need to read on and find out why you shouldn’t touch this tool in its current state.
+After testing over a dozen logo design services on my quest to find the best new logo for Website Planet, I’d recommend you go with another DIY designer like Tailor Brands or Wix Logo Maker.

 The Words “Bare Minimum” Come to Mind